tketo/war-of-the-ring-windsurf/docs/War of the Ring Rules Guide.md

 ## Action Dice
 - **Results**: Army, Character, Muster, Event (Palantir), Eye (SP), Will of the West (FP).
+- **Description**: The Free Peoples share a single pool of 4 blue dice, and the Shadow shares a single pool of 7 red dice.
+Each side uses these dice collectively, regardless of the number of players.
+Actions are resolved as a team, with players on the same side coordinating their use of the pool.
 - **Actions**:
   - **Army**: Move 2 armies (1 region each) or attack.
   - **Character**: Move Fellowship, separate Companions, move army with leader/character, hide Fellowship, move Nazgûl/Minions.